 When we started, the teachers did not even know how to use email.
 But through public private partnerships, Intel and Chevron gave me my first donations of computers and Seagate Technology gave restored models; later General Mills and Proctor and Gamble, HP and Coca-Cola also helped, and thanks to Motorola, my old Peace Corps site became the first WIFI village in Colombia and the first to have families on Facebook!

 Today, teachers give homework assignments via email and microblog.
 Colombian entities and non-profits are my biggest donors.
-In our eight schools with 4,800 kids, my greatest thrill is to see the smiles and the potential unleashed in all these beautiful children as they pick up their new computers and start learning.
+In our twenty-one schools with 8,000 kids, my greatest thrill is to see the smiles and the potential unleashed in all these beautiful children as they pick up their new computers and start learning.
 When we didn’t have the funds to repair and maintain our computers, we taught the kids how to take them apart and put them back together from age 7, and the most proficient kids how to do the repair and maintenance themselves.
 Now we have a growing consultancy business to set up platforms for other schools and entities that want to learn with computers.

 We have kids learning how to program from fourth grade on.
 Our champion robotics club is entirely coed.
 We are also running a program now that Microsoft is sponsoring to train 250 young people who are school drop outs and unemployed to learn computer skills they can use to go back to school or get a job.